Types of Financial Aid Programs

 In order to be considered for federal student aid you must complete a Free Application for Federal Student Aid (FAFSA).

-If you are eligible to pay in-state tuition due to Senate Bill 1528, and wish to be considered for certain types of state financial aid, you must complete a paper FAFSA or a Texas Application for State Financial Aid (TASFA) and submit it directly to the Office of Financial Aid.
+If you are eligible to pay in-state tuition due to Senate Bill 1528, and wish to be considered for certain types of state financial aid, you must complete a Texas Application for State Financial Aid (TASFA) and submit it directly to the UT Dallas Office of Financial Aid.

 Availability of each program is based on program appropriations each fiscal year.

-For access to other scholarship information, see our Scholarships page.
+For access to scholarship information, see our Scholarships page.

 Federal Financial Aid